Annals of Urologic Oncology

 As in other sites, hemangioblastoma in the kidney displays benign behavior, and no reports of recurrence or metastasis have been documented [15].
 Nevertheless, patients typically undergo nephrectomy due to pre-operative impression of RCC on imaging studies.

-Glomus Tumor and Variants
+Glomus tumor and variants

 The glomus tumor family is a group of pericytic neoplasms derived from the modified perivascular cells of the glomus body, and includes glomus tumor and its variants, glomangioma and glomangiomyoma [81].
 Most cases occur in the distal extremities, with rare cases arising in the visceral organs; approximately 30 reports of renal glomus tumor and variants have been documented in the literature to date [81-88].
 Patients presented within a wide age range (8 months to 81 years; mean 53 years) with hematuria, abdominal pain, palpable mass, or asymptomatically with an incidentally detected lesion [81].
 Interestingly, several cases were associated with hypertension – including in younger patients – which did not improve with resection [81, 86].